 Bailey C.C.
 Goodman, Psy.D.

 Dr. Goodman offers individual, couples, and family therapy the individuals ages 6 and older.
 She also offers assessments for concerns such as ADHD, Autism Spectrum Disorder, and pre-surgical approval for interventions such as bariatric surgeries, gender affirming surgeries, and chronic pain interventions.
 She works from a cognitive-behavioral perspective (CBT) and utilizes techniques from dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), feminist theory, and family systems theories.
-While her training prepared her to work many diverse concerns, she often focuses on mood disorders, trauma, LGBTQ+ concerns, adjustment to life stressors, and parent-training.
+While her training prepared her to work with many diverse concerns, she often focuses on mood disorders, trauma, LGBTQ+ concerns, adjustment to life stressors, and parent-training.

 Bailey has been been part of the Middle Georgia community since 2015.
-When she is not working, she enjoys spending time with her pets, attending local craft shows with her husband, knitting, binge-watching shows on Netflix, reading fantasy novels, cooking, and playing tabletop games with friends.
+When she is not working, she enjoys spending time with her pets, kids, attending local craft shows with her husband, knitting, binge-watching shows on Netflix, reading fantasy novels, cooking, and playing tabletop games with friends.
 Her favorite quote is listed below:

 Some believe that it is only great power that can hold evil in check.
 But that is not what I’ve found.
 I found it is the small things.
 Everyday deeds by ordinary folk that keeps the darkness at bay.
 Small acts of kindness and love. – Gandalf – J.R.R.
 Tolkien